ErikReider/SwayNotificationCenter/README.md

 . <b>Only one</b> script can be fired per notification
 .
 Each script requires `exec` and at least one of the other properties .
 All listed properties must match the notification for the script to be ran .
-If any of the propeties doesn't match, the script will be skipped .
+If any of the properties doesn't match, the script will be skipped .
 If a notification doesn't include one of the properties, that property will be skipped